-Curry Rivel Church of England Primary School & Little Pips Nursery will continue to be responsible for the safeguarding of that learner and will make necessary checks on the provider to meet the needs of the learner.
-Written confirmation from the Alternative provider will be obtained of the checks on staff that we would otherwise perform for our own staff.
+Curry Rivel Church of England Primary School, Little Pips Nursery & The Nest will continue to be responsible for the safeguarding of that learner and will make necessary checks on the provider to ensure they are meeting the needs of the learner.
+Written confirmation from the Alternative Provision provider will be obtained to confirm that safer recruitment checks on staff have been completedL are satisfactory and compliant with relevant statutory guidance.